 CREATE2

 as the contract author claims.
-This includes ensuring opcodes that can change the
+This includes ensuring that opcodes that can change the

 immutability or forward calls in the contracts deployed with CREATE2